You’re building your email list, right?

 To make sales.

-However, what you can do is collect your readers’ contact information—even if it’s just an email.
+But you can collect your readers’ contact information—even if it’s just an email.

-We began to offer free products such as e-books, courses, checklists, and videos for anyone who signed up to our lists.
+We began offering free value—e-books, courses, checklists, videos—in exchange for an email.
 These are called lead magnets because…well…they attract leads.

 And it worked.

-If your lead magnet isn’t something special, two things can happen.
+If your lead magnet isn’t special, two things happen.

-The most successful marketers today create lead magnets that are a step above everyone else’s.
+The most successful marketers create lead magnets that are a level above everyone else’s.

-Yes, it takes some time and effort, but raising your opt-in rate just 2% or 3% can produce tens of thousands of dollars in the upcoming year.
+Yes, it takes time and effort, but even a 2–3 point lift in your opt-in rate can compound into serious revenue over the next year.

-It also takes some skill and knowledge to create a good lead magnet, which is what we’re going to teach you in this post.
+It also takes skill and a bit of research to create a great lead magnet—that’s what we’ll cover in this post.

 Let’s get started.